Collected by Danielle Zitoun

 111 Lake Louise Dr, Lake Louise, AB T0L 1E0, Canada

-One of Canada’s most iconic hotels, the Fairmont Chateau Lake Louise is cradled in the heart of the Rocky Mountains, surrounded by towering peaks and fully immersed in the protected pristine wilderness of Banff National Park.
-In the...
+One of Canada’s most iconic hotels, the Fairmont Chateau Lake Louise is cradled by the Rocky Mountains, its grand, castle-like structure surrounded by towering peaks and the pristine, protected wilderness of Banff National Park.
+The...

 Paraná 816, C1017AAR CABA, Argentina